dotnet/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads.md

 The definition of small and large files depend on the computing resources available.
 Apps should benchmark the storage approach used to ensure it can handle the expected sizes.
 Benchmark memory, CPU, disk, and database performance.

-While specific boundaries can't be provided on what is small vs large for your deployment, we can comment on AspNetCore's related defaults for [FormOptions](https://github.com/dotnet/aspnetcore/blob/main/src/Http/Http/src/Features/FormOptions.cs):
+While specific boundaries can't be provided on what is small vs large for your deployment, here are some of AspNetCore's related defaults for [FormOptions](https://github.com/dotnet/aspnetcore/blob/main/src/Http/Http/src/Features/FormOptions.cs):

 - By default, [HttpRequest.Form](xref:Microsoft.AspNetCore.Http.HttpRequest.Form) does not buffer the entire request body (<xref:Microsoft.AspNetCore.Http.Features.FormOptions.BufferBody>), but it does buffer any multipart form files included.
 - <xref:Microsoft.AspNetCore.Http.Features.FormOptions.MultipartBodyLengthLimit> is the max size for buffered form files, defaults to 128MB.